-One generation after Aristotle, Epicurus argued that as atoms moved through the void, there were occasions when they would "swerve" from their otherwise determined paths, thus initiating new causal chains - with a causa sui or uncaused cause.
-He wanted to break the causal chain of physical determinism and deny claims that the future is logically necessary.
-Parenthetically, we now know that atoms do not occasionally swerve, they always move unpredictably whenever they are in close contact with other atoms.
+One generation after Aristotle, Epicurus argued that as atoms move through the void, there are occasions when they might "swerve" from their otherwise determined paths, thus initiating new causal chains - with a causa sui or uncaused cause.
+Epicurus wanted to break the causal chain of physical determinism and deny claims that the future is logically necessary.
+Parenthetically, we now know that atoms do not occasionally swerve, they are moving unpredictably whenever they are in close contact with other atoms or interacting with radiation.
 Everything in the material universe is made of atoms in unstoppable perpetual motion.
 "Deterministic" paths are only the case for very large objects, where the statistical laws of atomic physics average to become nearly certain dynamical laws for billiard balls and planets.
 The paths of such large objects are only statistically determined, albeit with negligible randomness.
-We call the real physical determinism we have in the world "adequate determinism" to distinguish it from predeterminism, with its causal chain goingback to the universe origin.
+We call the real physical determinism we have in the world "adequate determinism" to distinguish it from predeterminism, with its causal chain going back to the origin of the universe.
 So Epicurus' intuition of a fundamental randomness was correct.
 Just as Democritus' intuition of atoms in a void was confirmed by modern physics, so Epicurus' swerve (the "clinamen") has been confirmed by quantum physics.
 Like the other physiologoi (φυσιολόγοι) and physicists (φύσικοι), Democritus had replaced the gods as explanations of phenomena with his deterministic laws of nature in order to give humans more control over their fate and thus moral responsibility.
-For similar reasons, Epicurus added an element of chance to provide still more control and moral responsibility than physical determinism could provide.
+For similar reasons, Epicurus added an element of chance to provide still more control and moral responsibility than physical determinism alone can provide.
 He said, in his Letter to Menoeceus, §134,

 ...if all motion is always one long chain, and new motion arises out of the old in order invariable, and if the first-beginnings do not make by swerving a beginning of motion such as to break the decrees of fate, that cause may not follow cause from infinity, whence comes this freedom in living creatures all over the earthEpicurus did not say the swerve was directly involved in decisions so as to make them random.
-His critics, ancient and modern, have claimed mistakenly that Epicurus did assume "one swerve - one decision."
+His critics, ancient (the Stoics) and modern (determinists), have claimed mistakenly that Epicurus did assume "one swerve - one decision," so that our thoughts and actions would be random.
 Some recent philosophers call this the "traditional interpretation" of Epicurean free will.
 On the contrary, following Aristotle, Epicurus thought human agents have an autonomous ability to transcend the necessity and chance of some events.
 This special ability makes us morally responsible for our actions.

 We know Epicurus' work largely from Lucretius and his friend ...some things happen of necessity (ἀνάγκη), others by chance (τύχη), others through our own agency (παρ’ ἡμᾶς).Cicero.
 Lucretius describes Epicurus' idea of breaking the causal chain of determinism in De Rerum Natura.
 Indeed, without swerves, nothing would ever have been produced.